-Mostly, the prices are governed by which regional motor club (Auto Club South, Auto Club Northeast, etc.) you belong to, but there are exceptions.
-We checked the AAA prices across several cities and here’s what we saw as of October 2019:
+Mostly, the prices are governed by where you live and what affiliated club (Auto Club South, Auto Club Northeast, etc.) you belong to, but there are exceptions.
+I checked the AAA prices across several cities in February 2022, and here’s what I found.

-What Are Some Key Features of a AAA Membership?
+What Are Some Key Features of AAA Membership?

-Aside from roadside assistance, one of the most popular perks is access to travel discounts.
-AAA offers discounts on hotels, car rentals, cruises and other vacation packages.
+Aside from roadside assistance, one of the most popular AAA features is access to travel discounts on hotels, car rentals, cruises and vacation packages.

 |AAA Classic||AAA Plus||AAA Premier|

 |Towing: Up to four tows per year up to 5 miles each||Towing: Up to four tows per year up to 100 miles each||Towing: Up to four tows per year up to 100 miles each including one up to 200 miles|

 |Battery jumpstart||Battery jumpstart||Battery jumpstart and free replacement|